fikrado/fikrado/README.md

 <h1> WHO AM I :electron: </h1>

-### My name is yahye for east africa
+### who is yahye Abdirahman
-### I'm hacker, developer, student, teacher, athlate, entrepreneur and social worker
+### he is  hacker, developer, student, teacher, athlate, entrepreneur and social worker
-### I'am the author of books isbar macalin IT books to teach your self with out teacher  programing, ethical hacking, and it in somali language
+### he is the author of books isbar macalin IT books to teach your self with out teacher  programing, ethical hacking, and it in somali language
-### I also created Fikrado Hacker cyber security organization in East Africa
+### he is also created Fikrado Hacker cyber security organization in East Africa
-### My goals in this year is to make more freinds, contribute more, find more bugs and achive my dreams
+### he's goals in this year is to make more freinds, contribute more, find more bugs and achive my dreams
-### Fun fact about me I love cats and I had 11 cats in my house insane Yeah!!
+### Fun fact about hem he  love cats and I had 11 cats in my house insane Yeah!!
 <!---------------------------------------------------- scetion ---------------------------------------------->
 I'm looking for [GitHub sponsors](https://github.com/sponsors/fikrado).
 <!---------------------------------------------------- scetion ---------------------------------------------->